-Q1: Length of Ownership
+Q1: Length of Ownersh hip

-How long have you owned the property?
+How long have you ow rned the property?
+10/9

 Q2: Council Tax

-Which council tax band is your property in?(Please Select) Α
+Which council tax band d is your property in?(Please Select) E

 Q3: Parking

 Garage ✓ Allocated Parking Space

 Driveway × Shared Parking

 On Street × Resident Permit

 Metered Parking ×

 Other (Please Specify)

-Q4: Conservation Area
+Q4: Conservation Area a

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+esignated Conservation Area (that is an a character or appearance of which it is de Don't Know

 Q5: Listed Building

-uilding or contained within one(that is a botural or historical interest) uilding recognised and approved No
+Is your property a Listed Building or contained within one(that is a building recognised and approved as being or special architectural or historical interest)

-Q6: Alterations/Additions/Extensions

-a(i)

-During your time in the property, have you carried out a structural alteration, additions or extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?

-Please describe the changes you made N/A
+Q6: Alterations/Additions/Extensions a(i) During your time in the property, have you carried out a structural alteration, additions or No extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?
+Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other No consents for this work?

-a(ii)

-Did you obtain planning permission, building warrant, completion certificate and other consents for this No solicitor or estate agent will arrange to obtain them:

 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.

-If you do not have the documents yourself, please note below who has these documents and your N/A b(i)

-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No b(ii)

-Were the replacements the same shape and type as the ones your replaced?
+If you do not have the documents yourself, please note below who has these documents and N/A your solicitor or estate agent will arrange to obtain them: b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your No property? b(ii) Were the replacements the same shape and type as the ones your replaced?
+N/A b(iii) Did the work involve any changes to the window or door openings?
+N/A b(iiii)

-b(iii)

-Did the work involve any changes to the window or door openings?

-b(iiii)